ArthurZey/arthurzey.github.io/_pages/stubs/bad-words.md

   * using technically "wholesome" words to convey unkindness
   * the speaker's meaning attached to words
   * the speaker's concern for the listener's sensitivities (rational and irrational)
+    * analogy to someone's fear of dog (also recent bite versus long-standing fear) at a party versus allergy to dogs
+    * scenario of someone recently having been the victim of bigotry and therefore very sensitive
 * the listener's responsibility
   * in self-regulation and reaction
   * in judging the speaker
-  * in asking for what they want politely, rather than an attitude of entitlement or condescension
+  * in asking for what they want politely, rather than with an attitude of entitlement or condescension
 * corporate policies on terminology to use versus private / interpersonal contexts
   * when to speak up
     * motives